Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 _**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)_

 When you cast a spell that requires you to make a ranged spell attack while there is an enemy creature within 5 feet of you, you can spend 1 Sorcery Point to turn it into a melee spell attack instead.
-You have **:d20-adv: Advantage**{ .d20 } for this melee spell attack.
+You have **:d20-adv: Advantage**{.d20} for this melee spell attack.

 ---